 Spirit, Wisdom, Courage

 Black has no songs, which is hard to imagine in Bhansali films.
 But what is there is a terrific background score.
-It is so powerful that it conveys to us the emotions of the characters so beautifully.
-It requires some amount of hard work to get the score right.
-It is just splendid.
+It is so powerful that it conveys the emotions of the characters so beautifully.
+It requires some amount of hard work to get the score right, but it is just splendid.
 I don't know if I have loved the background score of a film other than Luck By Chance so much.

-I really cannot pick one scene which I loved the most.
+I really cannot pick one scene that I loved the most.
 I loved the entire movie.
-Whether it is the first time Michelle learns to speak or the way she senses snow, when she answers the question that America could be either in the East or the West, or the emotional meltdown of Michelle when she learns about her sister's jealousy or the time when asks Debraj to kiss her—Black is so compelling that it is hard not to get your eyes moist.
+Whether it is the first time Michelle learns to speak or the way she senses snow, when she answers the question that America could be either in the East or the West, or the emotional meltdown of Michelle when she learns about her sister's jealousy or the time when she asks Debraj to kiss her, Black is so compelling that it is hard not to get your eyes moist.

 Ungliyaan, Mr. McNally, yeh andhon ki aankhen hai, goongon ki aawaaz aur behron ki kavita, thak jayen to talwar, band ho jaye to taakat, yeh niwala bhi hai aur ujala bhi, chahe to bhagwan dikha sakti hai ya phir darwaza.